totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 # Perform K-MEANS Clustering (K-MEANS) on Streaming Data Using SAS Event Stream Processing

 ## Overview
-This example demonstrates the use of the machine learning algorithm K-means on streaming data.
-It includes a **Source window** that ingests signal samples, as well as **Train** and **Score** Windows that build the K-means model and assign each incoming event to its closest cluster in real time.
+This example demonstrates the use of K-means on streaming data.
+It includes a Source window that ingests signal samples, and Train and Score windows that build the K-means model and assign each incoming event to its closest cluster in real time.

 For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).

 ## Use Case

-This project demonstrates how to perform **real-time K-means clustering** on continuous event streams using SAS Event Stream Processing (ESP).
-Unlike traditional batch clustering, this approach updates clusters dynamically as new data arrives, making it ideal for environments where **milliseconds matter**.
+This project demonstrates how to perform real-time K-means clustering on continuous event streams using SAS Event Stream Processing (ESP).
+Unlike traditional batch clustering, this approach updates clusters dynamically as new data arrives, making it ideal for time-sensitive environments.
 It is useful in the following scenarios:
-- **Anomaly Detection**:
-  Detect unusual behaviors in sensor data, financial transactions, or network traffic in real time.
+- Anomaly Detection: Detects unusual behaviors in sensor data, financial transactions, or network traffic in real time.
-- **Segmentation**:
-  Continuously group users, devices, or events into segments that update as behavior changes.
+- Segmentation: Continuously groups users, devices, or events into segments that update as behavior changes.
-- **Pattern Recognition**:
-  Identify emerging patterns in fast-moving data such as IoT telemetry, clickstream activity, or fraud signals.
+- Pattern Recognition: Identifies emerging patterns in fast-moving data such as IoT telemetry, clickstream activity, or fraud signals.

 ## How Streaming K-means Differs from Classic K-means